ibm-cloud-docs/email-delivery/index.md

 **Notes**
 - Specific instructions for using the Advanced Editor are on the **Exim Configuration Editor** screen.
 - This procedure can cause Exim to fail.
 - The **Exim Configuration Editor** screen displays the contents of the file _exim.conf_.
-You can edit _exim.conf_ using the Exim Configuration Manager.
+You can edit _exim.conf_ by using the Exim Configuration Manager.

 ## Authenticate by using SendGrid Credentials